jfet97/andreasimonecostadotdev/content/posts/What the heck is a homomorphic mapped type?.en.md

 ### resolveMappedTypeMembers and getModifiersTypeFromMappedType

 In short words, a mapped type of the form `{ [P in keyof T]: ... }`, where `T` may be a type variable or not, seems always to be able to preserve the modifiers of the original type `T`, that is called the _modifiers type_.
 Because homomorphic mapped types respect that form, they preserve the modifiers.

+&nbsp;

+## Conclusion

+In conclusion, homomorphic mapped types are those that take the form `{ [K in keyof T (as ...)]: ... }`, where `T` is a type parameter, and the parentheses indicate that the `as` clause is optional.
+Homomorphic mapped types without the `as` clause are the cream of the crop, boasting special properties; those with the `as` clause aren't that bad, but they come with a few less features.